Belnet-be/roadmap/ugent/merge_dcc.md

 docker compose up
 ```

+You'll notice changes made to `public/tinymce`.
+This is done by `config/initializers/assets.rb`.
+That is fixed in release 5.0.2.

 # Compare branded views if needed

 For every view in `views/app/branded`, see if the difference with the upstream version